leewardslope/t2d-ui/CONTRIBUTING.md

 > This branch is not yet ready, should wait for the first release.

-### Small Note
+#### Small Note

-We are not yer implementing the traditional `development > test > staging > production`.
+We are not yet implementing the traditional `development > test > staging > production`.
 Adding this right now makes things more complicated rather than being development friendly.

 > In subsequent releases we might come across a need for such practices, but for now it is not required.